 - Clear incidents more quickly, thereby reducing secondary incidents

 The dangers associated with Freeway work zones are serious.

 - FHWA 2012 Data: 1,200 deaths and 40,000 injuries in work zones (1)

 - Freeway work zones have higher than normal crash rates

 - Occupational Deaths: According to the CDC, highway transportation incidents are the leading cause of occupational fatality in the U.S. (2)

 - Sudden slow-downs in work zones often do not leave drivers sufficient time to stop and avoid collision with other vehicles, or with highway workers.

-How can Smart Work Zone Systems Help?
+Smart Work Zone Systems help save lives: